Lease Administration Best Practices – Part 2: Encumbered Space

 So, what are some best practices we can suggest for managing encumbered space in commercial real estate properties?

-• When abstracting leases, be sure to note any encumbrances, including ROFO/ROFO options.
-Enter the critical dates and important details into your lease administration/accounting system so you can track the encumbrances and critical dates closely and avoid missing opportunities to lease space and generate revenue, and so you don’t inadvertently lease encumbered space without first checking with the tenant with rights to the space.
+- When abstracting leases, be sure to note any encumbrances, including ROFO/ROFR options.
+Enter the critical dates and important details into your lease administration/accounting system so you can track the encumbrances and critical dates closely and avoid missing opportunities to lease space and generate revenue, and so you don’t inadvertently lease encumbered space without checking with the tenant with rights to the space first.

-• Remember that leases, including ROFO/ROFR options, are binding agreements between the tenant and the building.
-So, if building is sold and new owners and/or management take over, the current leases, including tenant rights and encumbrances, carry over and remain in effect.
+- Remember that leases, including ROFO/ROFR options, are binding agreements between the tenant and the building.
+So, if the building is sold and new owners and/or management take over, the current leases, including tenant rights and encumbrances, carry over and remain in effect.

-• If the tenant rejects the Offer, or doesn’t respond to your ROFO/ROFR notices, check the lease to determine if the ROFO/ROFR is still in effect.
-Will it expire completely, or just for the offered space?
+- If the tenant rejects the Offer, or doesn’t respond to your ROFO/ROFR notices, check the lease to determine if the ROFO/ROFR is still in effect.
+Will it expire completely, or just as to the offered space?
 Does the right come back after a certain period?
 Will you need to re-offer the space if you offer it at a lesser rate to another party?
 There are many potential variances depending on the language provided in the Lease, so check these items carefully.

 Superior Rights vs Subordinate Rights